Aharonov-Casher theorems for Dirac operators on manifolds with boundary and APS boundary condition: Introduction

 To introduce the Atiyah--Patodi--Singer (APS) boundary condition we are following the formalism for elliptic boundary conditions used in~\cite{BB, BB12}.
 We, however, diverted with the convention for the Clifford multiplication which in the cited papers is considered to be anti-hermitian and satisfies the Clifford relations~\eqref{eq:clifford_rel} with an extra minus sign on the right-hand side. \begin{notation} Let $\nu^{\sharp}$ be the normalized inner normal vector field on $\p M$.
 We will denote by $\nu \in T ^{\ast}M$ the local co-vector field on the boundary $\p M$ dual to $\nu^{\sharp}$.
 The local space of co-vectors tangent to the boundary is defined by

-We further write $\xi^{\sharp}$ for the normalized tangent vector which is dual to $\xi \in T ^{\ast}\p M$. \end{notation} With this notation we can locally in the neighbourhood of the boundary write the Dirac operator as
+We further write $\xi^{\sharp}$ for the normalized tangent vector which is dual to $\xi \in T ^{\ast}\p M$. \end{notation} With this notation we can locally write the Dirac operator in the neighbourhood of the boundary as

 where we used that by the Clifford relations $\sigma(\nu)^2$ is the identity on fibres of $E$ (restricted to $\p M$).
 As in the Appx.~2 of \cite {BB} we then define the canonical boundary operator which anti-commutes with $\sigma(\nu)$. \begin{definition} Let $E$ be a Spin$^c$ spinor bundle over $M$ with Clifford multiplication $\sigma$ and a $Spin^c$ connection $\nabla$ and let $D$ be a Dirac operator on $E$.
 We define the \demph{canonical boundary operator adapted to $D$} by